PVieira04/filmfanatic/README.md

 ### Media

-- Thank you to [patternico](https://patternico.com) for allowing me to use your free tool to generate a seamless background to my site.
+- Thank you to [DGIM Studio at freepik.com](https://www.freepik.com/free-vector/seamless-pattern-with-cinema-elements_8084124.htm#query=cinema&position=8&from_view=keyword&track=sph) for allowing me to use your free seamless image for my background.
+This has been appropriately credited in the website footer according to the free licence.